-FedLoan handles federal loan servicing for millions of borrowers.
+FedLoan handles federal loan servicing (or fed loan servicing) for millions of borrowers.
 This means that FedLoan does not actually lend the money; instead, they handle everything thereafter.

 FedLoan collects payments, issues statements, works with borrowers on repayment plans, and so on.
 FedLoan is also related to AES in another key way: they have the same parent company, PHEAA.